Using Tailwind CSS

 </table>

 Read more about the concept of utility-first CSS and familiarize yourself with the syntax in the Tailwind CSS docs.
-And if you're using VSCode, make sure to install the Tailwind CSS IntelliSense extension.
+And if you're using VSCode, make sure to install the Tailwind CSS IntelliSense extension, to get autocompletion and hover tooltips for Tailwind classes.

 Components